Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Large depth can overwhelm smaller rooms
+• Depth can crowd smaller rooms

 CR Laine Sofa Brandon